BreadEnjoyer/Calendar/README.md

 # Calendar
-Just a basic calendar app.
+Just a basic calendar app with ability to make notes for specific dates.